- Using the Library

 The Bradford Area Public Library's service area includes the City of Bradford, Bradford, Corydon, Foster, and Lafayette Townships, and the Borough of Lewis Run.
-Our fully accessible facility, located on state route 346, was built in 1991.
+Our fully accessible facility was built in 1991.
 Our services, programs and dedicated staff continue to honor the promise engraved over the entrance to Bradford's original 1901 Carnegie Library motto: We remain "Free to the People".

 Bradford Area Public Library (BAPL) is part of the Seneca Library District (seventeen member libraries in the counties of Cameron, Elk, Forest, McKean, and Warren).